Uta Frith: In the media

 On 11 May 2012 Frith appeared as a guest on the American PBS Charlie Rose television interview show.
 On 4 December she appeared as a guest on the "Brain" episode of BBC Two's Dara Ó Briain's Science Club.

 On 1 March 2013, she was the guest on BBC Radio 4's Desert Island Discs.
 In 2013 Frith wrote on the visibility of women in science, by promoting an exhibition on female scientist portraits at The Royal Society.

 From 31 March to 4 April 2014, to coincide with World Autism Awareness Day on 2 April, she was the guest of Sarah Walker on BBC Radio 3's Essential Classics.
 On 1 April 2014, she featured in "Living with Autism", an episode of the BBC Horizon documentary series.
 On 26 August 2015, she presented the Horizon episode entitled "OCD: A Monster in my Mind".
 On 29 August 2017, she presented the Horizon episode entitled "What Makes a Psychopath?".

 On 13 December 2017, she gave an interview to the Association for Child and Adolescent Mental Health, in which she talked about her early life and her passion for autism research in children.

+On 4 March 2026, in an interview with Tes magazine, Frith stated that she believes that the autism spectrum has widened to the "point of its collapse".
+Her comments were met with criticism by some in the autistic community and researchers, including her former student Simon Baron-Cohen.